 Have you ever had a customer who’s struggled to book online, and made their way to the box office exasperated and anxious to get their tickets?
 These are exactly the customers who need to be reassured that next time they book there won’t be any problems.

-Try adding a tag which schedules an integrated email that includes details on all the different ways to book tickets along with contact details for the box office.
-You can set up a scheduled Customer List looking for customers with that tag, who haven’t yet received this email.
+Try adding a tag which can power either an integrated email or an email program, including details on all the different ways to book tickets along with contact details for the box office.
+You can set up a scheduled Customer List looking for customers with that tag who haven’t yet received this email, or use the tag as an enrolment rule in a program.

 3. Priority booking for customers who missed out last time